pankajjadhav1505/Ola_App_Reviews-Sentiment_Analysis_and_Text_Classification/README.md

 Key Observations: -

-•	SVM performed the best overall due to high-dimensional text features.
+•	SVM performed the best overall (with 91.38% accuracy) due to high-dimensional text features.

 •	Random Oversampling significantly improved Recall for minority (neutral/negative) classes.

-•	Logistic Regression also provided stable and interpretable results.
+•	Logistic Regression also can provide stable and interpretable results.
 ________________________________________